International Aviation

 Overview

-Ahead of the 41st meeting of the ICAO Assembly in October 2022, ICAO’s Committee on Aviation Environmental Protection (CAEP) developed three scenarios to inform discussions on the long-term goal.
-However, these scenarios lead to CO2 emission levels in a range of 70% below 2019 levels to 50% above those levels (200–950 MtCO2) by 2050; a range that is well above the Paris Agreement-compatible level.
-The scenarios also do not address aviation’s non-CO2 emissions and climate impacts.
-The CAT would rate a target within the three scenarios’ range as ‘2˚C compatible’ at best and ‘Critically insufficient’ at worst, consistent with at least 2˚C of warming, if not more than 4˚C.
+ICAO’s Committee on Aviation Environmental Protection (CAEP) developed three scenarios to inform discussions on the long-term goal.
+However, these scenarios lead to CO2 emission levels in a range of 70% below 2019 levels to 50% above those levels (200–950 MtCO2) by 2050; an emissions range that is well above the Paris Agreement-compatible level.
+The CAT would rate a net zero target within the three scenarios’ range as “2°C compatible” at best and “Critically insufficient” at worst; consistent with at least 2°C of warming, if not more than 4°C.

 The key industry body, the International Air Transport Association (IATA), has committed to net zero carbon from aviation by 2050.
-This target relies on offsetting for approximately 20% of reductions and, like ICAO’s targets, does not address non-CO2 emissions.
-The CAT would evaluate this target as ‘Insufficient’ at best and ‘Highly insufficient’ at worst.
+This target depends on offsetting for approximately 20% of reductions and, like ICAO’s targets, does not address non-CO2 emissions.
+The CAT would evaluate this target as “Insufficient” at best and “Highly insufficient” at worst.

-In the absence of meaningful action by ICAO, some countries have started to address international aviation emissions themselves.
+In the absence of ambitious targets and actions by ICAO and IATA, some countries have started to address international aviation emissions themselves.
 However, few of the proposed strategies aim to reduce the growth of demand for aviation, which is projected to grow exponentially.
 Most of the strategies rely on carbon offsets, which will not neutralise the climate effects of CO2 emissions, due to offsets’ lack of permanence and fundamental concerns about additionality.
 Rather than accommodating the stark projected growth in aviation activity, the limited global potential for carbon dioxide removal and storage should be used to balance out residual emissions and achieve global net zero by 2050.

 Just four jurisdictions are responsible for a quarter of international aviation emissions.
 In order of magnitude, they are the European Union, the United States, China, and the United Kingdom.

-The European Union’s nationally determined contribution (NDC) for 2030 includes international aviation, but its climate neutrality target does not explicitly cover emissions from international aviation.
-Despite calls for including all outgoing flights in the EU emissions trading system (EU ETS) during the EU ETS reforms in 2021-2022, the EU ETS’ scope remains limited to flights within the European Economic Area (EEA) and flights from the EEA to the UK and Switzerland.
-However, the revised EU ETS Directive provides that free allowances for aircraft operators will be phased out.
+The European Union’s NDC for 2030 includes international aviation, but its climate neutrality target does not explicitly cover emissions from international aviation.
+Despite calls for including all outgoing flights in the EU Emissions Trading System (EU ETS) during the EU ETS reforms in 2021-2022, the EU ETS’s scope remains limited to flights within the European Economic Area (EEA) and flights from the EEA to the UK and Switzerland.
 The revised EU ETS Directive also introduces a requirement for aircraft operators to report on the non-CO2 effects from aviation, starting in 2025.
+It appears that the EU will not implement a tax on kerosene jet fuel.

-The CAT recommend that countries, in particular those in the Global North, start including emissions from international aviation in their NDCs and net-zero targets.
-The Paris Agreement requires developed countries to “undertake economy-wide absolute emission reduction targets”, which we understand to include international aviation emissions.
+The CAT recommends that countries, particularly those in the Global North, start including emissions from international aviation in their NDCs and net-zero targets.
+The Paris Agreement requires developed countries to “undertake economy-wide absolute emissions reduction targets,” which should include international aviation emissions.

-Governments should pursue a range of measures to decarbonise the aviation sector, including:
+Governments should pursue a range of measures to decarbonise the aviation sector, instead of relying on out-of-sector offsetting:

-• Investing in research and development of other decarbonisation options, such as electric batteries for small aircrafts;
+• Investing in research and development of other decarbonisation options, such as electric batteries for small aircraft;

-• Implementing operational measures, such as optimising routing, air traffic flow management, and minimising flight distances;
+• Operational measures, such as optimising routing, air traffic flow management, and minimising flight distances;

 • Reducing demand for international aviation.

-While governments, ICAO, and industry focus on the first four measures, albeit to varying degrees, reducing demand receives very little attention.
-However, it is unlikely that the aviation sector can move towards a 1.5º-compatible trajectory without reducing demand.
+National governments, ICAO, and the aviation industry consider the first four measures—albeit to varying degrees—and largely disregard the demand reduction measures.
+However, it is highly unlikely that the aviation sector can move towards a 1.5°-compatible trajectory without reducing demand, which is expected to grow significantly until 2050.

 International Civil Aviation Organization (ICAO)